skyscraper/algo-trader/README.md

 # algo-trader

-crypto momentum trading - no guarantees
+Crypto momentum trading

 ## What is this project?

-~~This app is some boilerplate code that I use in my personal algo trader for both US equities and crypto trading.
-I generally like the pattern that I used for subscribing and handling events so I'm putting it up here in case anyone else finds it useful.~~
+The goal of this repo is to become a fully automated trading application.
+See below for progress and todos.

-I am changing the focus of this repo.
-The boilerplate still applies to anyone wanting to trade equities, but I am going to build this out into a fully automated momentum trader with ftx (endpoints for both ftx.com and ftx.us are included, depending on your jurisdiction).
-This is an opinionated approach and anyone who forks this is free to change the algo.
+Endpoints for both ftx.com and ftx.us are included, use the ones for your jurisdiction.
+This is an opinionated approach and is definitely not the only way to trade.

 ## Features/TODO: